 Symptoms of Oral Thrush

-Breastfeeding infants and mothers can pass the infection back and forth from the mother’s breast to the baby’s mouth.
-A mother with a vaginal yeast infection may also pass the fungus to her infant during delivery, causing the baby to develop oral thrush.
+Breast-feeding infants and mothers can pass the infection back and forth from the mother’s breast to the baby’s mouth.
+During pregnancy, a woman with a vaginal yeast infection may also pass the fungus to her infant during delivery, causing the baby to develop oral thrush.

 Infants with oral candidiasis may show signs of irritability and fussiness; they may also have trouble feeding.
-If a women’s breast is infected with candida, she may experience red, itchy and sensitive nipples, a shiny or dry areola, and stabbing or unusual pain deep within the breast and nipples.
+If a woman’s breast becomes infected with candida, she may experience red, itchy and sensitive nipples, a shiny or dry areola, and stabbing or unusual pain deep within the breast and nipples.

 Your body may also show signs of a metabolic reaction when candida and toxins are released.
 Symptoms that may be experienced during a candida cleanse include impaired brain function, headache, fatigue, dizziness, bloating, gas, sweating, sinus infection, skin breakouts and flu-like symptoms.
-These signs will typically clear up within 7–10 days, and when the candida leaves your body, you will feel more energized and focused.
+These signs will typically clear up within 7–10 days.
+When the candida leaves your body, you will feel more energized and focused.

 Root Causes of Oral Thrush

 A weakened immune system is at the root of what causes thrush.
 This is why it commonly affects babies and the elderly.
 Although it is normal for the candida fungus to live in the mouth, skin and digestive tract, stress, certain illnesses and medications can disturb the healthy balance of fungi, bacteria and micro-organisms in the body, causing candida overgrowth.

 Diseases and health conditions that damage or destroy the immune system will make you more susceptible to infection.
 HIV/AIDS, for instance, destroys cells of the immune system, as will other inflammatory and autoimmune conditions.